“She is what we call serious,” Oscar Peterson once said.

 Scroll to the bottom if you’d like to listen to the full audio of the interview.

-On this day in 1925, Oscar Peterson.
+On this day in 1925, Oscar Peterson was born.
 I was just wondering about your thoughts on him, as a musician and as a human being?

 I grew up listening to Oscar Peterson.
 He was always playing around the house.
 My mom’s a piano player, so as a little girl I was playing along to his music.
 In my early 20s, I had the chance to play for him.
 He was a big superstar, sitting right in front of me when I was playing, and he really supported me and gave me the confidence to believe in my sound, to move to New York City, so I have a great appreciation and gratitude toward Mr. Oscar Peterson.

 Oscar said hey, you should go to New York, get on the front lines, you’ve got the gift and the talent to do it?
 It was those types of accolades?